decentralized-identity/keri/docs/Q-and-A.md

 #### End verifiable log
 End verifiable logs on ambient infrastructure enables `ambient verifiability` (verifiable by anyone, anywhere, at anytime).
 We don't need the intermediate states of the log.

+#### Entity
+Entities are not limited to natural persons but may include groups, organizations, software agents, things, and even data items.

 #### External consistency
+Two or more logs are _externally consistent_ if they are both verfiable internally consistent, to begin with, and the reported copies of the logs that are the same.

+External logs that are _inconsitent_, have at least two reported copies of the logs that are different.
+That means I have a duplicitous log.
+We need duplicity detection to be able to garantuee _external consistency_ or put in an different way: duplicity detection protects against external inconsistency.

 #### Inception Event